drmohundro/SWXMLHash/README.md

 * `caseInsensitive`
     * This setting allows for key lookups to be case insensitive.
 Typically XML is a case sensitive language, but this option lets you bypass this if necessary.
     * Defaults to `false`
+* `encoding`
+    * This setting allows for explicitly specifying the character encoding when an XML string is passed to `parse`.
+    * Defaults to `String.encoding.utf8`

 ## Examples